riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-2.md

 Finally we need to update `task-item` as tasks now display who created them in the UI.

 A bit of set-up is going to be required before we can get to the actual testing.
-We need to figure out how to handle accounts within our tests.
+We need to figure out how to handle accounts within tests.
 First off let's add the necessary authentication packages.

 #####Terminal
 {% highlight Bash %}